Arizky Wahyu Satria

-Arizky Wahyu Satria (born 7 August 1998) is an Indonesian professional footballer who plays as a right-back for Liga 1 club Persebaya Surabaya.
+Arizky Wahyu Satria (born 7 August 1998) is an Indonesian professional footballer who plays as a right-back for Liga 4 club Persesa Sampang.

 Club career

 Persebaya Surabaya

 He was signed for Persebaya Surabaya to play in Liga 1 in the 2021 season.
 Arizky made his league debut on 4 September 2021 in a match against Borneo at the Wibawa Mukti Stadium, Cikarang.